This document was last modified on February 18, 2021.

 1. Registration and Usage Terms

-The registration and use of domain names is subject to acceptance of the present Domain Names Policy as well as the sponsoring Registrar’s terms and conditions, as follows:
+The registration and use of domain names is subject to acceptance of the present Domain Names Policy as well as the general Domain Registration Agreement, available here: https://whc.ca/legal/domains/domain-registration-agreement

-With the exception of .CA domains which Web Hosting Canada (hereinafter “WHC“) registers directly, WHC will, at its own discretion, determine which sponsoring Registrar will be used to register the requested domain name.
+Depending on the domain type (also referred to as TLD) requested, WHC Online Solutions Inc (WHC) may, at its own discretion, either register the domain directly as its sponsoring Registrar, or execute the registration through another duly authorized sponsoring Registrar.
 You can determine which Sponsoring Registrar was used to register your domain by performing a WHOIS verification on your domain name following its registration.

 2. Availability and Registration

 WHC can only register on your behalf domain names that have not already been registered and thus are deemed to be available.
 You can verify any domain’s availability on the WHC web site, using the Domain Names Search Tool.
 WHC makes no guarantee as to the accuracy of the results provided by the Domain Name Search tool.
 Once a domain has been found to be available, it can be reserved by completing the online order form on the WHC web site.
 Payment of a domain name registration does not immediately guarantee the registration of that domain.
 You will be sent a domain registration confirmation once WHC has confirmed your registration, normally within 24 hours of your order.
-In the event that a purchased domain name is not available or cannot be registered, our support staff may assist you in finding an alternate available domain name, or refund your purchase.
+In the unlikely event that WHC was unable to register a purchased domain, WHC's support team may assist you in finding an alternate available domain name, or refund your purchase.

 You are responsible for renewing your domain names with WHC before their expiration date.
 WHC will issue renewal notices and renewal invoices by email prior to your domain’s expiry date in order to facilitate the renewal process, and will attempt to renew domains on your behalf following receipt of payment.
 WHC will send you a confirmation email if the domain has been successfully renewed.